-Financial Interests form into a separate envelope labelled "William G. Schwab Statement of Financial Interest-2015".17 She testified that placed Berger's Statement further she of Financial Interests for her candidacy into yet another separate envelope.
-Lastly, Kincaid testified that she then took a single cover letter, dated 3/10/15 and addressed to Ms. Confer, which identified the enclosure of two (2) sealed envelopes containing the candidates' Statements of Financial Interests forms, and along with these two (2) sealed envelopes, placed all of this into a third regular sized $(4.5'' \times 9.5'')$ envelope, addressed to Ms. Confer in the same manner as Schwab's other envelope.
-Ms. Kincaid then testified that in accordance with office protocol, she left the office at 4:10 p.m., taking with her all of that She then testified that she got to the Lehighton day's mail. post office and handed these envelopes, along with all the other mail from that day, to the postal clerk.
+Financial Interest-2015".17 She further testified that she placed Berger's Statement of Financial Interests18 for her candidacy into yet another separate envelope.
+Lastly, Kincaid testified that she then took a single cover letter, dated 3/10/15 and addressed to Ms. Confer, which identified the enclosure of two (2) sealed envelopes containing the candidates' Statements of Financial Interests forms, and along with these two (2) sealed envelopes, placed all of this into a third regular sized (4.5" x 9.5") envelope, addressed to Ms. Confer in the same manner as Schwab's other envelope.
+Ms. Kincaid then testified that in accordance with office protocol, she left the office at 4:10 p.m., taking with her all of that day's mail.
+She then testified that she got to the Lehighton post office and handed these envelopes, along with all the other mail from that day, to the postal clerk.

 On cross-examination, Ms. Confer testified that in response to a subpoena for all records related to the Schwab and Berger mailings, she supplied copies of all these documents, later identified as Schwab Exhibit 1, consisting of eight (8) pages.
 Each page was stamped "Received Mar.
-13 2015".
-Confer also
+13 2015".19 Confer also